Amazon Marketplace

 Bar Raiser is an Amazon HR concept where a neutral, independent interviewer participates in hiring processes to ensure quality and consistency.
 Amazon applies this principle to important business decisions.
 Bar Raiser is primarily an HR function, not directly marketplace-relevant.

-Open term pageBestellter Umsatz
+Open glossary pageBestellter Umsatz

 Umsatz aus Bestellungen (noch nicht geliefert)